 This summary highlights information contained elsewhere in this prospectus supplement and the accompanying prospectus.
 It does not contain all of the information that you should consider before making an investment decision.
-You should carefully read this prospectus supplement, the accompanying prospectus, and the documents and information incorporated by reference for a more complete understanding of our business and the terms of our common units, as well as the material tax and other considerations that are important to you in making your investment decision.
-You should pay special attention to "Risk Factors" beginning on page S-9 of this prospectus supplement, on page 5 of the accompanying prospectus, and included in our Annual Report on Form 10-K for the year ended December 31, 2010, as updated by information included in our subsequently filed periodic and current reports incorporated by reference herein, to determine whether an investment in our common units is appropriate for you.
-Unless otherwise specifically stated, the information presented in this prospectus supplement assumes that the underwriters have not exercised their option to purchase additional common units.
+You should carefully read this prospectus supplement, the accompanying prospectus, and the documents and information incorporated by reference for a more complete understanding of our business and the terms of our notes, as well as the material tax and other considerations that are important to you in making your investment decision.
+You should pay special attention to "Risk Factors" beginning on page S-12 of this prospectus supplement, on page 5 of the accompanying prospectus, and included in DCP's Annual Report on Form 10-K for the year ended December 31, 2009 as updated by information included in DCP's subsequently filed periodic and current reports incorporated by reference herein to determine whether an investment in our notes is appropriate for you.

-Throughout this prospectus supplement, when we use the terms "we," "us," or the "partnership," we are referring either to DCP Midstream Partners, LP in its individual capacity or to DCP Midstream Partners, LP and its operating subsidiaries collectively, as the context requires.
-References in this prospectus supplement to our "general partner" refer to DCP Midstream GP, LP and/or DCP Midstream GP, LLC, the general partner of DCP Midstream GP, LP, as appropriate.
+Throughout this prospectus supplement, unless the context otherwise indicates, the terms "DCP Operating," "issuer," "we," "us," and similar terms mean DCP Midstream Operating, LP, together with its operating subsidiaries.
+References to "our parent," "DCP," or the "partnership," mean DCP Midstream Partners, LP in its individual capacity or to DCP Midstream Partners, LP and its operating subsidiaries collectively, as the context requires.
+References in this prospectus supplement to DCP's "general partner" refer to DCP Midstream GP, LP and/or DCP Midstream GP, LLC, the general partner of DCP Midstream GP, LP, as appropriate.

-We are a Delaware limited partnership formed by DCP Midstream, LLC to own, operate, acquire and develop a diversified portfolio of complementary midstream energy assets.
+DCP Operating is a wholly owned subsidiary of DCP, a Delaware limited partnership formed by DCP Midstream, LLC to own, operate, acquire and develop a diversified portfolio of complementary midstream energy assets.
+The notes issued by DCP Operating will be fully and unconditionally guaranteed by DCP.
 We are currently engaged in the business of gathering, compressing, treating, processing, transporting, storing and selling natural gas; producing, transporting, storing and selling propane; and producing, transporting and selling natural gas liquids, or NGLs, and condensate.
-Supported by our relationship with DCP Midstream, LLC and its parents, Spectra Energy and ConocoPhillips, we have a management team dedicated to executing our growth strategy.
+Supported by our relationship with DCP Midstream, LLC and its parents, Spectra Energy Corp. and ConocoPhillips, we have a management team dedicated to executing our growth strategy.